moschmdt/Soar/README.md

 You can also check your `clang`'s default compile target using `clang --version`.

+## VS Code Dev Container

+An Ubuntu based Dev Container for VS Code is provided including build dependencies.
+Open the Dev Container and build the project.

 # License

 Soar is available under the following [LICENSE](https://github.com/SoarGroup/Soar/blob/development/LICENSE.md).
 This license is [BSD](http://opensource.org/licenses/BSD-2-Clause)